 Video editing was once a costly, complicated process that only highly skilled professionals could perform, using expensive and enigmatic video-editing suites housed in professional post-production studios.
 The advent of affordable, simplified video-editing software has changed all that.
-Now amateurs can rearrange video footage, incorporate visual and sound effects, and add a soundtrack to their film, right from their Windows and Mac desktops, using free or low-cost video editors.
+Now amateurs can rearrange video footage, incorporate visual and sound effects, and add a soundtrack to their film, right from their Windows desktops, using free or low-cost video editors.

 Adobe Premiere Elements 14 helps turn your raw footage into buzz-worthy 4K video, from trimming and reordering clips to enhancing color and clarity to sharing your finished work.
 Depending on your skill level, you can edit on your own, work with guided edits, or trust Premiere Elements to do the heavy lifting with the Instant Movie function.
 When you're done, share in any file format you choose, or post directly to your favorite video or social site right from the app.
 Try it for free for 30 days or buy it for $99.99.

 Filmora's easy-to-use frame-by-frame preview enables you to take more precise control over your basic video and audio edits, such as trimming, color correction, volume, and fade-ins and -outs.
 It's easy to add elements, such as text and titles, music, overlays, filters, and motion graphics.
 On top of that, Filmora has over 100 advanced effects to choose from.
 When you're done, share your video in a variety of formats.
 If you get stuck, there are how-to videos, FAQs, and tips to help out.
 You can try out a limited edition of Filmora before buying a one-year license for $34.99 for one PC, or pay $49.99 for a lifetime license.